Exploring Space Marines we’ve painted: From Loyalist to Chaos: Miniature Painting Service

 Shameless Tags:

-miniature painting service, Conquest, Conquest Last Argument of Kings, City States, miniature painting services, miniature painting commission, professional miniature painting, miniatures painting service
+miniature painting service, miniature painting services, miniature painting commission, professional miniature painting, miniatures painting service, Kingdom Death Monster, KDM, Gambler’s Chest

 Paintedfigs is a miniature painting service.
 You can send us your figurines to paint, and we also have painted miniatures for sale.
 We paint mainly Games Workshop (Warhammer 40k, Warhammer Fantasy, Age of Sigmar, Necromunda, Space Hulk, Bloodbowl, and so on), Star Wars, Warmachine and Hordes, and pretty much every Kickstarter and board game under the sun.